conmaol/gadelica/grammar/nouns.md

 >
 > Bha **eagal** air a **mhathair** gun tigeadh **naimhdean** ’**athar** air **tòir** an **leinibh**, agus mar sin chuir i e a-mach do na **coilltean** fàsail air **chùram** **dithis** **bhan** eòlach.

-The feminine nouns in this passage are *Fhiann* ‘warriors’, *mhàthair* ‘a mother’, *tòir* ‘a pursuit’ and *dithis* ‘a group of two people’.
+The feminine nouns in this passage are `Fhiann` ‘warriors’, `mhàthair` ‘a mother’, `tòir` ‘a pursuit’ and `dithis` ‘a group of two people’.

-The plural nouns are *daoine* ‘men’, *blàraibh* ‘battles’, *naimhdean* ‘enemies’, *coilltean* ‘forests’ and *bhan* ‘women’.
+The plural nouns are `daoine` ‘men’, `blàraibh` ‘battles’, `naimhdean` ‘enemies’, `coilltean` ‘forests’ and `bhan` ‘women’.

-All the other nouns in the passage, whether proper or common, are masculine nouns – *saoghal* ‘a world’, *Cumhall* ‘Cumhal’, *ainm* ‘a name’, *mac* ‘a son’, *Fionn* ‘Finn’, *leanamh*/*leinibh* ‘an infant’, *athair*/*athar* ‘a father’, *measg* ‘midst’, *eagal* ‘fear’ and *chùram* ‘care’.
+All the other nouns in the passage, whether proper or common, are masculine nouns – `saoghal` ‘a world’, `Cumhall` ‘Cumhal’, `ainm` ‘a name’, `mac` ‘a son’, `Fionn` ‘Finn’, `leanabh / leinibh` ‘an infant’, `athair / athar` ‘a father’, `measg` ‘midst’, `eagal` ‘fear’ and `chùram` ‘care’.

 Notes:

 - Traditional descriptions of Gaelic grammar usually distinguish between the two, allegedly orthogonal, grammatical categories of *gender* (feminine or masculine) and *number* (singular or plural).
 However, these categories are clearly *not* orthogonal in modern Gaelic, since there is no gender distinction whatsoever in the plural – plural nouns derived from feminine singulars behave in exactly the same way as those derived from masculine singulars.
 Therefore, it seems clear that ‘plural number’ in modern Gaelic is more accurately treated as a third (non-sex-based) grammatical gender.

 - It is an exaggeration to claim that modern Gaelic has a third grammatical number – the ‘dual’.
-The relevant phenomena are more realistically explained as involving a handful of legacy inflectional peculiarities conditioned by the cardinal numeral *dà* ‘two’.
+The relevant phenomena are more realistically explained as involving a handful of legacy inflectional peculiarities conditioned by the cardinal numeral `dà` ‘two’.

 - Gender (in the sense assumed here) is only partially orthogonal to the distinction between proper and common nouns.
 While proper nouns can be either feminine or masculine, there appear to be no grammatically plural proper nouns.
 However, common nouns can be either feminine or masculine or plural.